 The company was actually one of the first to perform at The Performance Centre – taking part in our celebratory launch weekend in October 2010.
 This featured an extensive programme of theatre, dance and music based work, showcasing the achievements of students, professionals and community projects.

 It also served to launch our Platform Community Programme, which is creating unique opportunities for people from five diverse community performance groups, including Shallal.
-Supported by the National Lottery through Arts Council England, it provides access to University College Falmouth campus facilities and an extensive package of support, and offers the opportunity to demonstrate their work at a range of high-profile events at The Performance Centre.
+Supported by the National Lottery through Arts Council England, it provides access to Falmouth University campus facilities and an extensive package of support, and offers the opportunity to demonstrate their work at a range of high-profile events at The Performance Centre.

 Shallal’s Artistic Director, Jo Willis, said: “It is a great collaboration and a valuable relationship, and we were so pleased to be in at the beginning with the Performance Centre.’’